CosmWasm/cw-template/README.md

 [Importing](./Importing.md) contains information about pulling in other contracts or crates that have been published.

+You can also find lots of useful recipes in the `Makefile` which you can use if you have `make` installed (very recommended. at least check them out).

 Please replace this README file with information about your specific project.
 You can keep the `Developing.md` and `Publishing.md` files as useful referenced, but please set some proper description in the README.